YaFou/Repository-template/.github/SECURITY.md

 ## Support

+When a new minor version is released, the last minor release is supported for **three months** and have a security support (major bugs and security vulnerabilities) for **six months** after.
 When a new major version is released, the last major release is support for **six months** and have a security support (major bugs and security vulnerabilities) for **one year** after.

 |Version|State|Release date|End of support|End of security support|
 |-------|-----|------------|--------------|-----------------------|